DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 </div>

 ## Setup

+During a game of Overpowered you'll be guiding your exploror bot through a pre-written adventure module.
+Use the dice app to manage your power, make difficult decisions, and complete the adventure with a high <span style="font-family: Major Mono Display,Helvetica,Arial,sans-serif;">ØVerpower</span> score!

+To play a game of Overpowered, you'll need a few things:

+1. This web page open on your phone, tablet, or computer.
+You'll want easy access to the dice above.
+2. A pre-written RPG adventure module you've been wanting to play.
+Overpowered is compatible with any game that uses math.
+See the "Selecting a Module" section for more info.
+3. An hour or two of your time.
+Some particularly large adventures might take longer, but

+Rather than providing narrative tools to tell a new story, Overpowered encourages its players to discover the stories hidden within the adventure module.

+> Advice and asides are in these callout blocks.

 Your creator built you to scan treasure, obtain creature samples, and explore the unknown.
 There are millions of other bots landing on countless worlds.
 Will you prove yourself a talented explorer or a waste of power?